 Christian Roos 3rd great uncle on RootsMagic tree

 Christian (named for his grandfather Christian Renistra) Roos was born in Harlingen, Netherlands or maybe Germany.
 In early August 1862 he was 3 years old and sailed, on the Adler, with parents and 3 older siblings to New York, arriving on August 18, 1862.
-From New York the family went to Ogle County, Illinois and then in 1880 they are living in Butler County, Iowa.
+From New York the family went to Ogle County, Illinois and then in 1880 they were living in Butler County, Iowa.

 In 1885 Christian ‘Chris’ married Geske ‘Grace’ Lubberts and they both owned farm land including the Riverside Stock Farm run by their sons, Bertus (named for his Lubberts grandfather) and George.
 Chris and Grace also had 3 daughters who married and then farmed in the area.
 Chris lived to age 92 in the Aplington, Iowa area.
 He and his wife are buried in Pleasant View Cemetery.

 There may be more to Chris’s story.
 August of 1912, a Chris Roos is elected Supervisor of 2nd district, Albion Township, maybe at the Democratic (state or county) Convention.
 In the Iowa Recorder of August 21st is the National Ticket with presidential candidate Woodrow Wilson at the top of list, then vice president, governor, etc. and Chris Roos Supervisor at the bottom.
 Probably this Christian Roos.

 1917 Atlas of Butler County, Iowa (Mason City, IA: Anderson Publishing Co., 1917); image 17 of 48 shows land owned, image 33 of 48 lists businesses in Monroe township.